usnews/brightspot-cms/dev-installation.md

    -DartifactId=yourProject
 {% endhighlight %}</div>

-*Note, the GroupID and Project name must not contain spaces or hyphens.
+*Note,the GroupID and Project name must not contain spaces or hyphens.
 The path to the directory must also not container any spaces*

 Once your project has been created access your new pom.xml and add the following dependency, for Solr.